 A scenic 4 mile lapped route across hilly meadows and picturesque woodland.
 The high terrain gives you expansive views across 2 counties and once you have descended into the valley you can recharge yourself alongside the lake and in the woodland before climbing back up again.

 The HALO checkpoint is by the start at High Ashes.
 This will be stocked with individually packed consumables (bars, crisps, bananas, savouries, pizza etc) as well as hot drinks and water.
 You will get a motivating round of cheers, quacks and oinks every time you lap.

-You have 6 hours to do as many laps as you can, your pace is down to you.
+You have 6 or 12 hours to do as many laps as you can, your pace is down to you.
 Go hardcore and run for the duration or take it as a day’s jaunt with your mates and help each other through “just one lap more”.

 The navigation conundrum is solved by this event.
 It is marked out and the lapped format means that you know what’s coming up next, and you should not really have to check a map.